aljorgevi/framer-ts/README.md

 16. Create Loader: This is an interesting one.
 We can animate without hidden, visible, exit, etc. Just the animation wherever the component is located.
 Look at the first version of the animation commented at the end of the file Lodear.tsx

 17. add useCycle hook to change and toggle between two different animations.

+18. Check at the header title and the drag prop. x